Skip to main content

 • What if you need help?
 Are you able to contact your professor or a support center if need be?

 • And most importantly, is the school accredited?
 If so, by whom?
-Make sure the school is accredited by a legitimate accrediting body, keeping in mind that The Nevada Registry only accepts college/university classes and/or degrees from post-secondary schools that are regionally accredited (exceptions made on a case-by-case basis).
+Make sure the school is accredited by a legitimate accrediting body, keeping in mind that The Nevada Registry only accepts college/university classes and/or degrees from post-secondary schools that are regionally accredited (exceptions made on an individual basis).

 The criteria for acceptance is twofold: